pmdjdias/ua_infovis/Three.js/Lesson_01/README.md

 ## three.js configuration
-Three.js is a library built on webGL to abstract some of the difficulties to low-level graphics and reducing the quantity of code to produce.
+Three.js is a library built on webGL to abstract some of the difficulties related to low-level graphics and to reduce the quantity of code to produce the visualizations.
 Its configuration is similar to the one used by webGL.
-To use three.js, it is necessary to include the following line in you javascript code:
+To use three.js, it is necessary to include the following lines in you javascript code:

 ``` html